RicoDerous/ricoderous/README.md

 # Hey!
 ## About
-Yoh, my name is Federico De Rosa, I attend the Faculty of Computer Science at university (more or less).
+Hey, my name is Federico De Rosa, and I'm enrolled in the Faculty of Computer Science at university (more or less).
 ## Interests
 - Computer Graphics
 - Artificial Intelligence